ga-dc/js1/03-28-objects-and-json/readme.md

 delete myMotorcycle.owners
 ```

 We have the ability to iterate through all enumerable properties of objects.
-This is however a costly operation in performance, that should not be abused;

 ```js
   for (var key in myMotorcycle) {